 Exhibition-Related Programming

-In this edition of “Conversations at the Newberry,” authors Darcie Little Badger and Joshua Whitehead discuss Indigenous approaches to Sci-Fi and Futurism.
+In this edition of “Conversations at the Newberry,” authors Darcie Little Badger and Joshua Whitehead discussed Indigenous approaches to Sci-Fi and Futurism.

-The Newberry presents the Navajo Language version of Star Wars: A New Hope.
-The Newberry's Will Hansen will introduce the screening by sharing how this version was conceptualized and created.
+The Newberry presented the Navajo Language version of Star Wars: A New Hope.
+The Newberry's Will Hansen introduced the screening by sharing how this version was conceptualized and created.

-Indigenous zine makers and artists will display and sell their zines and artwork.
-The event will include hands-on activities led by artists.
+Indigenous zine makers and artists displayed and sold their zines and artwork.
+The event included hands-on activities led by artists.

-The Return of Navajo Boy Screening and Discussion, July 12, 1:30 pm
+The Return of Navajo Boy Screening and Discussion

 More About the Space